This section of our web site contains an eclectic mix of essays written and

 We have also decided to not publish essays which:

-many long term studies involving many thousands of individuals from childhood to
+many long term studies involving tens of thousands of individuals from childhood to

 their 20's.
 They show that rates of clinical depression, alcohol